Get a free, no obligation personal loan quote with rates as low as 9.99%

 The interest rate you pay on your loan will have a significant impact on exactly how much you’ll owe over the life of the loan.
 The rate you pay depends on several factors, including the following:

-• Longer-term lengths are popular among borrowers because the monthly payments are lower, but a longer term also means you’ll be paying more in interest overall.
+Longer-term lengths are popular among borrowers because the monthly payments are lower, but a longer term also means you’ll be paying more in interest overall.
+Shorter loan terms, on the other hand, will mean higher monthly payments, though you’ll pay less total interest over the loan term.

 Given all the information provided above, how much will a Porsche cost you?
 Let’s illustrate using an example.